 Pricing: A premium account starts at $20/month (You also have a limited, free plan)

 Overview: While Podio is probably the least-known tool on our list, it slowly building a strong user-base.
 This is mostly because the app is highly customizable, and lets a user personalize it to fit his specific needs.
-In addition enabling users to communicate with the rest of their team, providing advanced task management and file storage system abilities, the app can also act as an internal intranet for all of your team members and department to interact.
+In addition enabling users to communicate with the rest of their team, providing advanced task management and file storage system abilities, the app can also act as an internal intranet for all of your team members and the department to interact.

 Pricing: The basic plan starts at $9/month